TrainWeb.org Facebook Page

 NASCAR Race Train to Sears Point 6/26/2016

-This train had Amtrak 139 on the west end, Superliner coach 34943, coach 6461 "Pebble Beach", coach 8028 "Mad River", dining car 8808 "Cochella Valley", coach 8024 "Cosumnes River", coach 8019 "Eel River", cab car 8301 "Mt.
+This train had Amtrak P42DC 139 on the west end, Superliner coach 34943, coach 6461 "Pebble Beach", coach 8028 "Mad River", dining car 8808 "Coachella Valley", coach 8024 "Cosumnes River", coach 8019 "Eel River", cab car 8301 "Mt.
 Whitney", coach 8012 "San Lorenzo River", dining car 8806 "Salinas Valley", coach 8203 "Bodega Bay", coach 8004 "San Gabriel River" and Amtrak 14 on the east end.
-I found Bart Jennings on the platform and followed him to his seat in the "Eel River" and when Sarah Jennings saw me I received a hug.
-I sat across from two of my favorite people in the whole world and knew this was going to be a fun train trip.
+I found Bart Jennings on the platform and followed him to his seat in the "Eel River" and when Sarah Jennings saw me and I received a hug.
+I sat across from two of my favourite people in the whole world and knew this was going to be a fun train trip.

-The view of the Sacramento station from the train.
+Sacramento station from the train.

 Bart Jennings.